Samantha Schmidt wins 28th Keating College Writing Challenge

 Anicka Slachta – Indiana University

-Adam Baumgartner -- Ball State University
+Adam Baumgartner of Ball State University -- first place

-Ellie Price -- Franklin College
+Ellie Price of Franklin College -- second place

 Indianapolis Press Club Foundation

-Thanks for visiting the Indianapolis Press Club Foundation website.
+Thank you for visiting the Indianapolis Press Club Foundation website.
 We hope you'll look around a little to learn about our programs, scholarships and events and consider making a contribution to help us support journalism education and scholars.

 We are a nonprofit, independent organization dedicated to the study of journalism at Indiana colleges.
 Each year, we give away thousands of dollars in scholarships to talented students who have shown they are dedicated to the profession.